-We’re closely following the latest updates from the CDC and the Santa Clara County Department of Health and guidelines from the American Academy of Ophthalmology as it specifically relates to the concerns most relevant for our patients and care teams.
+We are closely following the most current 2021 updates from the CDC and the Santa Clara County Department of Health and guidelines from the American Academy of Ophthalmology as it specifically relates to the concerns most relevant for our patients and care teams.

 Call Furlong Vision Correction at (408) 453-5600 or email us at .

-For patients who will be seen in our office, please note that we have recently completely remodeled and updated the interior of our clinic to the highest standard.
-The health and safety of our staff and patients are our highest priorities and to ensure this, we are implementing the following protocols:
+For patients who will be seen in our office, please note that we have completely remodeled and updated the interior of our clinic to the highest standard.
+The health and safety of our staff and patients are our most important priorities and to ensure this, we are implementing the following protocols:

-- Our entire staff, including receptionists, patient counselors, technicians and surgeons will be wearing the highest level of personal protective equipment (PPE) available and will strictly follow the six feet social distancing directive.
+- Our entire staff, including receptionists, patient counselors, technicians and surgeons are wearing the highest level of personal protective equipment (PPE) available and are strictly following the six feet social distancing directive.

-- All staff will have their temperature taken daily.
+- All staff have their temperature taken daily.

-- All patients will be required to wear their own personal mask or facial covering.
+- All patients are required to wear their own personal mask or facial covering.
 If you arrive at your appointment and do not have one, one will be provided.

-- A ”No touch,” thermal scanning temperature will be taken for all patients prior to entering the office.
+- All patients will have their ”no touch,” thermal scanning temperature taken prior to entering the office.

 - We encourage you to bring completed paper work to your appointment.
-If you cannot complete it in advance, sanitized paperwork and a pen will be provided for you to fill out in your car as we continue to practice social distancing.
+If you cannot complete it in advance, a sanitized pen and paper work will be provided for you to fill out in your car to practice social distancing.

-- We ask any family members or caregivers accompanying a patient to kindly wait in the car.
-If you would like to have them participate in the doctor and patient session, we ask for you to bring your cell phone and to call them when the consultation begins.
+- We ask any family members or caregivers to wait in their car if they are accompanying a patient.
+If you would like to have them participate in the doctor and patient session, you can call them from your cell phone to have them join the consultation when it begins.

 More about COVID-19 from the CDC